-- The cycle track from Ma On Shan to Tuen Mun, totalling to about 60 kilomenteres, has been fully open since September 2020; and the Tsuen Wan waterfront section of about 2 kilometres was opened in July 2021. - Implementation of the remaining track (about 20 kilometres) between Tsuen Wan and Tuen Mun will complete the cycle track network connecting the eastern and western New Territories, while a section of the approximately 13km GreenWay for shared use by pedestrians and cyclists is under construction in the Kai Tak Development Area. - Cycling related elements will be suitably incorporated into 13 major harbourfront development projects.
+- The cycle track from Ma On Shan to Tuen Mun, totalling to about 60 km, has been fully open since September 2020; and the Tsuen Wan waterfront section of about 2 km was opened in July 2021. - Implementation of the remaining track (about 20 km) between Tsuen Wan and Tuen Mun will complete the cycle track network connecting the eastern and western New Territories, while a section of the approximately 13 km GreenWay for shared use by pedestrians and cyclists is under construction in the Kai Tak Development Area. - Cycling related elements will be suitably incorporated into 13 major harbourfront development projects. - ۶

-(Revision date: January 11, 2023)
+(Revision date: May 19, 2023)